Skip to content

 Feeling The Post-Christmas Blues?
 6 Self-Care Tips to Uplift Your Spirit

-Perhaps you don’t feel good about how you overindulged last Christmas, or how your home feels empty now that everybody has gone home.
-Or perhaps the thought of taking down holiday decorations after ushering in the New Year might be making you sad and depressed.
-You may also not be too keen to go back to your regular daily routine next year just yet.
+Perhaps you don‘t feel good about how much you ate last Christmas, or how much your house feels empty right now.
+Maybe the idea of taking down holiday decorations once you usher in the new year might make you sad and depressed.
+Or maybe you aren‘t too keen on returning to your regular daily routine after the holidays.

-If this is you, then you may be experiencing the blues after Christmas.
-Let‘s dive into what this means and how you can boost your spirit after the Christmas period.
+If this is you, you may be experiencing the blues after Christmas.
+Let’s dive into what post-Christmas blues are and how you can boost your spirits after the Christmas period!

 While it manifests symptoms similar to other mental health conditions, including sadness, headaches, lack of motivation, and insomnia, the post-Christmas blues are different from more serious mental health issues such as anxiety disorder.